-We pioneer new techniques in precision studies of weak-field gravity and search for possible new interactions weaker than gravity.
+We pioneer new techniques to test weak-field gravity, search for new interactions weaker than gravity, and develop instrumentation for LIGO.

 Goals:

-1) Search for experimental signs of quantum gravity that violate Einstein's Equivalence Principle and/or the Newtonian inverse-square law.
+1) Search for violations of Einstein's Equivalence Principle and the Newtonian inverse-square law.

-2) Probe the largely unexplored region of possible interactions weaker than gravity.
+2) Probe the largely unexplored region of possible interactions that are weaker than gravity.

-5) Develop sensitive low-instrumentation for the Laser Interferometer Gravitational Wave Observatory (LIGO)'s
+3) Develop precision instrumentation for the Laser Interferometer Gravitational Wave Observatory (LIGO).

 Gravitational constraints on new particle physics Phys.
 Rev. Lett 98, 131104 (2007)